 Risks Risk mitigation actions Sectoral Risks 1 Risk arising from customer concentration - risk of loss of revenue in the event of the loss of a key customer The company's commercial strategy emphasizes acquiring new clients, thereby diminishing reliance on any one customer.
 A key objective is to fortify relationships with major clients through the establishment of long-term contractual agreements, fostering a deep connection that enhances longevity and mutual interdependence.
 Customer-centricity is at the core of the company values and initiatives have been rolled out focusing on performance management, customer engagement, and process simplification, to further improve customer satisfaction.
 2 Risk arising from failure to keep pace with emerging client technology requirements Throughout the year, the Science and Technology committee of the board convened four times to oversee technological advancements.
 Scientific research is evolving rapidly with innovative technology driving product advancement and new therapeutic approaches.
 Syngene's clients, which operate at the forefront of innovation, choose Syngene for its access to the latest skills and technology, enhancing the speed and effectiveness of their discovery research.
 The company has strategically invested in cutting-edge technology, including artificial intelligence, new scientific developments, automation and expanded capabilities.
 This investment program ensures the company remains at the forefront of innovation, equipped to provide its customers with the latest and most advanced technological solutions.
 3 Risk of loss of business to competition arising from decisions taken with inadequate understanding of competition.
 Enhancing our market intelligence capability is a strategic priority, where insights serve as a foundational element in the development of all new business cases and service offerings.
 Risks Risk mitigation actions 4 Risk arising from not being aligned with clients' sustainability goals thereby getting excluded from clients' consideration.
 The Company successfully determined and submitted science-based targets in 2023 which are currently awaiting review.
 The Company monitors and reports progress so that stakeholders can track progress.
 Operational Risks 5 Risk arising from lack of progress in biologics/large molecules development and manufacturing services leading to potential loss of business opportunities and inadequate return on investment.
-The Company successfully completed the US FDA audit of the biologics manufacturing facility to enable the execution of the long-term collaboration with Zoetis and has delivered batches at the full run rate since Q4 FY23.
 Syngene has expanded into contract manufacturing over the recent years.
-Large molecule manufacturing is an important pillar of Syngene's manufacturing strategy, and the Company has made investments in mammalian and microbial facilities to manufacture large molecule drug substance.
-A new biologics manufacturing unit was acquired to provide additional contract manufacturing capacity.
+Large molecule manufacturing is an important pillar of Syngene's manufacturing strategy, and the Company has made investments in mammalian and microbial facilities to manufacture contract manufacturing capacity.
 The facility will be equipped with the latest manufacturing technology.
-It is expected to be operational in the second half of FY25.
+It is expected to be operational in the large molecule drug substance.
 The Company has an active biologics process development capability which will continue to focus on delivering high yielding titers as a competitive advantage.
 6 Risk arising from failed execution of the Integrated Drug Discovery (IDD) strategy Clients opting for an asset-light model, preferring to outsource the entire drug discovery value chain, find the IDD capability to offer IDD attractive.
-This approach is commonly adopted by venture capital-funded biotech firms, and larger biopharma companies are increasingly embracing it to maintain flexibility in capital investment.
-Significant investments have been made to enhance capabilities and leadership in strategic, scientific, and program management areas to drive the design and implementation of Integrated Drug Discovery (IDD) programs.
-The commercial strategy includes a comprehensive client engagement plan aimed at fostering portfolio and revenue growth.
+This approach is commonly adopted by venture capital-funded biotech firms, and larger biopharma companies are increasingly embracing it to maintain flexibility in capital investment. leadership in strategic, scientific, and program management areas to drive the design and implementation of Integrated Drug Discovery (IDD) programs.